AdobeDocs/campaign-classic.it-IT/help/platform/using/adobe-campaign-workspace.md

 ### Lingue {#languages}

-La lingua viene selezionata al momento dell&#39;installazione dell&#39;istanza di Adobe Campaign Classic e non può essere modificata in seguito.
-Per ulteriori informazioni su come creare un’istanza, consultate questa [pagina](../../installation/using/creating-an-instance-and-logging-on.md).
+La lingua viene selezionata durante l’installazione dell’istanza Adobe Campaign Classic e non può essere modificata in seguito.
+For more information on how to create an instance, refer to this [page](../../installation/using/creating-an-instance-and-logging-on.md).

 ![](assets/language.png)